Chart Color Schemes

 Ulverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Ulverstone, as per the latest Census, consisted of 85.9% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 90.3% houses and 9.7% other dwellings.
-Home ownership in Ulverstone stood at 45.1%, with mortgaged dwellings at 28.7% and rented ones at 26.2%.
-The median monthly mortgage repayment was $1,123, lower than Non-Metro Tas.'s average of $1,200.
-Median weekly rent in Ulverstone was recorded at $250, compared to Non-Metro Tas.'s $240.
-Nationally, Ulverstone's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Ulverstone, as evaluated at the Census conducted 2016, comprised 85.9% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Tas had 90.3% houses and 9.7% other dwellings.
+Home ownership in Ulverstone was at 45.1%, with mortgaged dwellings at 28.7% and rented dwellings at 26.2%.
+The median monthly mortgage repayment was $1,123, lower than Non-Metro Tas's average of $1,200.
+Median weekly rent in Ulverstone was recorded at $250, compared to Non-Metro Tas's $240.
+Nationally, Ulverstone's median monthly mortgage repayment was significantly lower than the Australian average of $1,863, while median weekly rent was substantially below the national figure of $375.

 Frequently Asked Questions - Housing